States committed to law reform

 - Expressing clear support for recommendations to prohibit all corporal punishment made during the state’s Universal Periodic Review (UPR);

-- Making a public expression of commitment on a global, regional or national stage, including becoming a Pathfinding state with the Global Partnership to End Violence Against Children;
+- Making a public expression of commitment on a global, regional or national stage, including becoming a Pathfinding country;

-- Expressing or confirming commitment to prohibition in a communication to the Global Initiative, etc.
+- Expressing or confirming commitment to prohibition in a communication to End Corporal Punishment.

 Actions speak louder than words!
 A state’s committed status may be revoked due to inaction over time or if a state backtracks on its commitment, including by: